On this page:

 Travel costs charged to grants and contracts are subject to specific limitations and restrictions, in accordance with terms set by the sponsor.
 Travel policies of federal and non-federal sponsors vary.
 Travelers on University trips that are funded directly or indirectly by a federal grant or contract must abide by the federal rules on air travel.
 All personnel must comply with the Fly America Act for international travel.

 Travel costs include expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business related to a sponsored project.
-Such costs may be charged on an actual basis, or on a per diem or mileage basis in lieu of actual costs incurred subject to the maximum amounts specified by the University and within the University Wright Way Travel Policy and practices consistently applied to all institutional travel activities.
+Such costs may be charged on an actual basis, or on a per diem or mileage basis in lieu of actual costs incurred subject to the maximum amounts specified by the University and within University Policy 9510 Travel and practices consistently applied to all institutional travel activities.
 Reimbursement of travel costs associated with sponsored research projects must comply with all provisions stipulated by the sponsoring agency, or with all provisions of the University's travel policy if more restrictive.
 Funds can be requested for travel to scientific meetings, to conduct fieldwork, to collaborating laboratories and for consultation with the funding agency or with colleagues concerning project research.

 Materials and supplies include all consumable materials, including the purchase cost of animals as well as small items of equipment that do not meet the threshold for "capital equipment."
 Each item or group of items should be listed and carefully justified.